 How To Read Body Language – Face Reading

-- Often raised eyebrows suggest discomfort.
+- Often raised eyebrows results to discomfort.

 - They are most likely interested in whether their voice goes up or down.